temporalio/temporal-jumpstart-typescript/docs/curriculum/Payloads.md

 The `Data Converter` plugin to SDK Temporal Clients provides the hook to meet "in transit" data protection requirements.

 ### Where To Implement Encryption
-The `PayloadCodec` interface is the right place to perform encryption on `Payloads` as they exit or enter our Temporal Application, NOT inside a `PayloadConverter` implementation.
+The `PayloadCodec` interface is the right place to perform encryption/decryption on `Payloads` as they exit or enter our Temporal
+Application, NOT inside a `PayloadConverter` implementation.
 This is because `PayloadConverter` will be subject to "Deadlock Detection" that could fail Workflow Tasks after just `1 second`.